 If you are affected by illness, accident or family tragedy, please take immediate steps to care for yourself.
 This may involve consulting a health care provider, such as UBC Student Health Services, or other supports, like Wellness Advisors.
 In these situations, you should also contact Arts Academic Advising if your unexpected conflicting responsibilities or unforeseen circumstances prevent you from completing graded work or exams.

 Academic Concession will be considered if the medical or personal situation is shown to be a serious impediment to your ability to complete course requirements.
 Academic Concessions are granted by Arts Academic Advising in consultation with instructors, and are a privilege, not a right.
-If you are registered with Access and Diversity, and the request is related to your registered condition, make your concession request directly to your A&D Advisor, who will work with Arts Academic Advising and your instructor(s).
+If you are registered with Access and Diversity, and the request is related to your registered condition, make your concession request directly to your Accessibility Advisor.
+A&D will work with Arts Academic Advising and your instructor(s).